p2peace/oliver-twister-core/README.md

 To do: [background](https://dubiousdod.org/indie/tags/me/page/2), [prototypes](https://github.com/thedod/deadmentality), [yada yada](https://dubiousdod.org/wiki/p2peace), [etc.](https://about.me/thedod)

 #### Goals [never mind *why* :innocent:]:
-* New i2p-only network (separate blockchai)
+* New i2p-only network (separate blockchain)
-* This fork with never [allow censorship attacks](https://github.com/miguelfreitas/twister-core/issues/215#issuecomment-139843225) [no matter ho many times    you say [paedo](https://en.wikipedia.org/wiki/Four_Horsemen_of_the_Infocalypse) :tongue:]
+* This fork will never [allow censorship attacks](https://github.com/miguelfreitas/twister-core/issues/215#issuecomment-139843225) [no matter ho many times    you say [paedo](https://en.wikipedia.org/wiki/Four_Horsemen_of_the_Infocalypse) :tongue:]
   * perhaps develop ways to prevent [or detect] fokkers who mod the client not to relay.
 No matter your intention, you're satan's little helpers.
-* Oliver-twister will be fully compatible with whatever twister is used for today [like twitter, but with better people :wink:], but will also be used for machine-readable (json) comm between hardware boxes (have faith.
+* Oliver-twister will be fully compatible with whatever twister is used for today [like twitter, but with better people :wink:], but will also be used for machine-readable (json) communication between hardware boxes (have faith.
 It *does* make sense).

 Gotta run...